Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide

-The remaining of the article is structured as follows.
+The remainder of the article is structured as follows.
 In \cref{sec:preliminaries}, we introduce core definitions and notation.
-In \cref{sec:known_properties_maximum_arrangements}, we review past research on {\tt MaxLA}: we list and prove known characterizations of maximum arrangements.
-In \cref{sec:new_property} we present a new property of maximum linear arrangements of graphs, which is used throughout the remaining sections of the article.
-In \cref{sec:bip_and_nonbip_arrangements}, we describe the division of arrangements into two types: bipartite and non-bipartite arrangements, which allows us to calculate {\tt MaxLA} as the maximum between a maximal bipartite arrangement (the solution to {\tt bipartite MaxLA}) and a maximal non-bipartite arrangement.
-We show that the maximal bipartite arrangement of any bipartite graph can be calculated in time $\bigO{n}$.
-Furthermore, we use the solutions of {\tt MaxLA} obtained with the \BnB{} algorithm to put forward the aforementioned major conjectures.
-In \cref{sec:max_for_classes} are characterized the solution to {\tt MaxLA} for cycle graphs and $k$-linear trees ($k\le2$).
+In \cref{sec:properties_max_arrs:known}, we review past research on {\tt MaxLA}: we list and prove known characterizations of maximum arrangements.
+In \cref{sec:properties_max_arrs:new}, we present a new property of maximum linear arrangements of graphs, which is used throughout the remaining sections of the article.
+In \cref{sec:bip_and_nonbip_arrangements}, we present the division of arrangements into two types: bipartite and non-bipartite arrangements, which allows us to calculate {\tt MaxLA} as the maximum between a maximal bipartite arrangement (the solution to {\tt bipartite MaxLA}) and a maximal non-bipartite arrangement.
+In \cref{sec:bip_and_nonbip_arrangements:maximal_bip}, we show that the maximal bipartite arrangement of any connected bipartite graph can be calculated in time $\bigO{n}$, in \cref{sec:bip_and_nonbip_arrangements:maximal_nonbip} we devise an algorithm for {\tt 1-thistle MaxLA}, and in \cref{sec:bip_and_nonbip_arrangements:maximal_bip:relationship} we prove that {\tt bipartite MaxLA} approximates {\tt MaxLA} by a factor of $3/2$ on trees.
+In \cref{sec:max_for_classes}, we characterize the solution to {\tt MaxLA} for $k$-regular graphs and $k$-linear trees ($k\le2$).
 In this section we directly apply the aforementioned property of maximum linear arrangements.
-In \cref{sec:conclusions}, we draw some concluding remarks and suggest future lines of research for {\tt MaxLA}.
+In \cref{sec:conclusions}, we draw some concluding remarks, and, in \cref{sec:future_work}, suggest future lines of research for {\tt MaxLA}.